In this post I want to share with you guys a helpful guide on how to start your own walking tour business.

 At this point you can open a business bank account and set up business accounting.

-Keeping your walking tour finances separate from your personal finances helps with organization and results in better, more professional record-keeping.
+Keep your walking tour finances separate from your personal finances.
+This helps with organization and results in more professional record-keeping.

 When you’re just starting out there’s no need to hire an accountant.
 Keep track of everything and you’ll have no problem with your annual tax payments.